Summer Popcorn Bucket List

 I carve out time every few days to let my kids show us their favorite new content creators, which is how I’ve gotten subscribed to Daily Dose Internet and Film Theory while staying apprised of cultural phenomena, trends, and memes.
 While you’re at it, be sure to add Tulsans Pamacake and ZOhMyCats to your watch list!

-8. Get in on Studio Ghibli Fest 2023.
+8. Get in on Studio Ghibli Fest 2025.

-This summer, all of Hayao Miyazaki’s Studio Ghibli films will be playing in theaters across the country.
+This summer, eight of Hayao Miyazaki’s Studio Ghibli films will be playing in theaters across the country.
 If you’re not familiar with these gorgeous, meditative Japanese films, they’re inspired by nature and Shinto, appropriate and interesting enough for young kids, and beloved by teens and adults alike.
 From their sweet, soulful scores to memorable characters like Ponyo and Totoro, Studio Ghibli films need to be on every family’s summer watch list.

 Summer Movie Watch List

-2023 is already shaping up to be a fantastic summer for movie lovers.
+2025 is already shaping up to be a fantastic summer for movie lovers.
 Here are a few of my favorite family-friendly first-run picks:

 May: